SjorsWijsman/phasmophobia-helper/README.md

 npm install
 ```

+### Setup Database
+3. Setup a MongoDB database, rename the `.env-example` file to `.env` and fill in the credentials.

+### Start Server
-3. Build & Start a local server with:
+4. Build & Start a local server with:
 ```
 npm start
 ```

-4. Or start a dev environment (with automatic local server updates on code changes) with:
+5. Or start a dev environment (with automatic local server updates on code changes) with:
 ```
 npm dev
 ```